ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 ### The VCSEL

 A Vertical Cavity Surface Emitting Laser (VCSEL) (depicted in {+@fig:vcsel}) is a special kind of diode laser that can be fabricated on the scale of micrometers through lithography.
 By depositing the laser cavity in a vertical arrangement, thousands of VCSELs can be fabricated on a single silicon wafer.
+Because of their small size, different architectural considerations must be taken into account, such as how thermal energy must be dissipated.

+#### Distributed Bragg Reflectors

-Because of their small size, different architectural considerations must be taken into account.
-At this scale, light does not behave classically, and thus, in order to create the optical cavity with the necessary reflectivity, alternating semiconductor layers are placed to achieve a near 100% reflectivity.
+At this scale, optical interactions must be analyzed as quantum processes, and thus, in order to create the optical cavity with the necessary reflectivity, alternating semiconductor layers are placed to achieve a near 100% reflectivity.
 This configuration is known as a Distributed Bragg Reflector (DBR) [@iga2000].

 ![A model of a VCSEL on a silicon wafer [@iga2000].](images/vcsel.png){#fig:vcsel width=75%}

+#### Optical Pumping

 ```txt
 FIXME: WIP; physics